-“When we formed our organization in 2020, the primary purpose was for NJCTA to serve as a knowledge center for operators to share best practices from inside and outside of NJ.
-It’s a natural fit for us to extend that to the students involved in MCCC’s NJ Cannabis Certified Program
+“When we formed our organization in 2020.
+The primary purpose was to serve as a knowledge center for operators to share best practices from inside and outside of NJ.
+It’s a natural fit for us to extend that to the students involved in MCCC’s NJ Cannabis Certified Program,” he said.

-“We get to give back to the community where our members are located while simultaneously finding trained individuals who could be employed by NJ cannabis operators in the near future,” Brodchandel said.
+“We get to give back to the community where our members are located.
+While simultaneously finding trained individuals who could be employed by NJ cannabis operators in the near future,” Brodchandel added.

 The application period will be live from March 22 to April 5.
 The scholarship to the cannabis college cannabis course is open to those who live in certain zip codes.
 Recipients must demonstrate financial need.
-Individuals who receive the scholarship will be matched with the corresponding cannabis operator for an interview after completing the program’s requirements.
+Individuals who receive the scholarship will be matched with the corresponding cannabis operator for an interview.
+They must first complete the program’s requirements.

 Eighty class seats in the cannabis college course will be available to the public in

 May.
 Students must be at least 18 to register for the class.
-However, they should be aware that most cannabis industry employers require you to be at least 21 and pass a background check.
+However, most cannabis industry employers require you to be at least 21 and pass a background check.

-The NJ Cannabis Certification is one of the few cannabis education courses in the state that is designed to train individuals for entry-level jobs in the industry.
+The NJ Cannabis Certification is one of the few cannabis education courses in Jersey training individuals for jobs in the industry.